Maak een afspraak

 - NIPT is therefore much more reliable than the combined test.

-- In less than 1% of the cases, the NIPT result is false positive.
+- In rare cases, the NIPT result is false positive.

 - In this case the test results indicate that the baby has a trisomy, whereas this is not true.